-The term 'Highly Sensitive Person' (HSP) is now becoming much more widely recognised in every day terminology, but it was initially coined by psychologist Dr. Elaine Aron in the 1990s (you might have read or been recommended one of her many books!)
+The term 'Highly Sensitive Person' (HSP) is now becoming much more widely recognised in every day terminology, but it was initially coined by psychologist Dr. Elaine Aron in the 1990s.

 Highly Sensitive People are those who are extremely attuned to their environments; both physical and emotional, the good, the bad and the ugly!

 I completely identify with this description and try my best to embrace all that this entails.
-Sometimes my sensitivity can feel overwhelming, but it also feels like a superpower.
+Sometimes my sensitivity can feel overwhelming, but it also feels like a superpower, both in my personal life and in business.

 I'm highly intuitive.